Preheat the oven

 “I don’t remember.”

-The girl drops the mitt into the drawer.
+The girl rubs the singed fabric and returns the mitt to the drawer.

 “You asked me that last time.” the woman says.